3 Best Cheap VPNs for Safe Torrenting in 2021 (+ Fast Speeds!)Last Updated by Mackenzie Pringle on April 05, 2021

 IP binding is a security measure available on certain torrent clients like uTorrent.
 It binds your device to a specific IP address, which means torrenting traffic will only be allowed when you are connected to that address.
 It’s good to bind your device to a VPN server IP address, as this ensures that all your torrenting traffic will always be encrypted.
 You won’t have to worry if you forget to switch on your VPN, because torrenting can’t begin until you’ve connected to the bound IP address.

 Does a VPN hide my IP address when torrenting?

 A VPN is supposed to hide your IP address while torrenting, but many poor-quality services can still leak this information.
 I’ve tested these 3 best torrenting VPNs and found that they were able to consistently keep my IP address hidden.
 Just make sure you connect to a VPN before visiting any torrent sites or launching P2P platforms to ensure all this traffic remains hidden.

 Don’t Risk Your Anonymity While Torrenting — Get a VPN!

 Using a VPN is the safest and easiest way to protect yourself on P2P networks.
 Your IP address will remain safely hidden from hackers, governments, copyright agencies, and even fellow torrenters.

-Personally, I always launch NordVPN to ensure fast and safe P2P file transfers.
+Personally, I always launch CyberGhost to ensure fast and safe P2P file transfers.
 Its strict zero-logs policy, military-grade encryption, and high-speed servers have always helped me torrent content in the quickest time possible while making sure I stay anonymous.